merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/e-across-hmp.png)](images/e-across-hmp.png){:.center-img .width-60}

 This output simply puts each split in the *E. faecalis* genome we recovered from Sharon et al.'s infant gut in the context of 20 other infant gut metagenomes.

-Furthermore, one could want to do it per gene basis.
+Furthermore, one could want to do it per gene basis for a more higly resolved understanding of distribution patterns.
 Luckily, if you have a collection and a bin in your profile database, anvi'o allows that.

+{:.notice}
+If you don't have a collection, `anvi-script-add-default-collection` will help you add one.

-The following command,
+The 'gene mode' can be invoked using the following command:

-Gene mode

 ``` bash
  $ anvi-interactive -p additional-files/e_faeealis_across_hmp/PROFILE.db \